UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Illustration showing how wind moves turbine blades to spin a generator and create electricity for a home.

-This diagram illustrates the four-step process of converting wind energy into usable electricity for your home.
+The four-step process of converting wind energy into usable electricity for your home relies on kinetic motion and internal generators.

-4. Electricity travels to the grid or battery: The generated electricity flows down the tower to a transformer and then out to the electrical grid or your home’s battery storage system.
+4. Distribute the power: The newly generated electricity travels safely down heavy-duty cables inside the hollow tower to a transformer at the base.
+From there, it moves out to the broader electrical grid or into an onsite battery storage system for immediate local use.

 The Different Types of Wind Energy